Carlos-Benedetti/beneDevLibrary/projects/ngx-show-hide-passwd/README.md

 ## About

-A container element that adds a hide/show eye to the input ou ion-input inside
+A password hide/show feature for DOM input and ion-input

 ![Input Hidden](./doc/input-hidden.png "Input Hidden")